 Establishing a sustainable cash flow base for your portfolio is essential if you hope to build wealth through property investment.

-As such, devising a strategy to keep your property tenanted to the right residents at the right price should be at the top of your priority list, alongside optimal asset acquisition and finance structures.
+As such, devising a strategy to keep your property tenanted to the right residents at the right price can be at the top of the best investors priority list, alongside optimal asset acquisition and finance structures.

-While you need to give yourself a little breathing space from the end of one lease agreement to the commencement of a new one, in order to…
+While you can give yourself a little breathing space from the end of one lease agreement to the beginning of a new one, in order to…

 Have new leases drawn up and executed